ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-chatbot.md

 git checkout 4656265
 ```

-Comment out deps/requirements_lock_torch_arm.txt line 7-10, due to some host not accessible from the Internet.
+Comment out the lines 7-10 in `deps/requirements_lock_torch_arm.txt` as some hosts are not accessible from the Internet.

 ```bash
 sed -i '7,10 s/^/#/' deps/requirements_lock_torch_arm.txt
 ```

 By default, `rtp-llm` builds for GPU only on Linux.
-You need to provide extra config `--config=arm` to build it for the Arm CPU that you run it on.
+You need to provide extra config `--config=arm` to build it for the Arm CPU that you will run it on:

 Configure and build: